-One of the biggest frustrations I have as a money-conscious person is when I toss something out that could have been used if I had just planned better.
+One of the biggest frustrations I have as a money-conscious person is when I waste something that could have been used if I had just planned better.
 It’s painful whether I’m tossing out something that’s rusty, something that’s water damaged, or something that’s spoiled.

 This “tossing out ‘could have been used’ stuff” phenomenon happens most often when I’m dealing with food.
 I’ll find something in the fridge that was left over from too many days ago or I’ll discover a piece of fruit that’s gone bad and I’ll feel awful as I’m tossing it out.

 Food Waste in America

 I don’t like to toss food.
 It’s a waste of money.
 It’s not exactly helpful to the environment, either.
 In a 2012 study by the NRDC, they claim that America loses up to 40% of its food from farm to landfill.
 This means that we are “tossing out” $165 billion each year!
 We clearly can do better.

 Eliminate Food Waste in 10 Steps

 Over time, our family has developed a logical strategy for dealing with all of the food that comes into our house.
 It’s not very complicated.
 It just involves having a plan for everything we bring in so that it doesn’t go out of our house in a trash bag.
 Very, very few food items directly leave our home when this strategy is in full effect.

 This entire strategy assumes that your family already uses something like a “normal” flow of food.
 You buy groceries on a regular basis.
 You follow some sort of meal plan.
 You sometimes bring home leftovers from restaurants.
 The only big assumption is that you have some sort of garden, as one of the tips specifically applies to one of the challenges of garden produce.

 Here are the ten tactics we use to minimize our food waste and keep our dollars in our pocket.